overra/sumo-survey/README.md

 - npm 2.12.1
 - gulp.js 3.9.0

+On Ubuntu 14.04 you can install these dependencies with the commands below.

 ```
 # Install git, MySQL and built essentials
 sudo apt-get install git mysql-server-5.5 build-essential